pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ---

-# Step 2: Configure the watsonx Orchestrate Documentation MCP
+# Step 2: Configure the watsonx Orchestrate documentation MCP

 In this step, you will connect the watsonx Orchestrate documentation MCP server to Bob.